"That girl gets down to the nitty gritty." ~ Koko Taylor

 Nicole began singing publicly with her parent's bands as a youth and took ahold of her full time in her early 20s.
 "My Father really loved the Blues.
 He'd go to all the true Blues guys that were around in KC, specifically Little Hatch.
 He'd played for Abb Locke (saxophonist for Muddy Waters) and we'd get brought along sometimes.
 The pure, raw emotion relayed through the Blues was what really drew me to it.
 Its history is the foundation of American Music and is THE one that must be respected and not buried as myth or legend."

 As a founding member of the "Heavy Blues" sibling band Trampled Under Foot, she and her brothers took top honors at the International Blues Challenge in the US, propelling them into Canada, Scandinavia, Europe, UK and was featured on several Legendary Rhythm & Blues Cruises.
-It wasn't until 2015 that Nicole set out on her own with over a decade of touring experience in her purse with the release of "Wolf Den" recorded in New Orleans with Anders Osborne.
+It wasn't until 2015, when Nicole set out on her own with over a decade of touring experience with the release of "Wolf Den" recorded in New Orleans with Anders Osborne.

 Nicole's "distinctive, inventive bass work"—which resulted in her not only becoming the first woman to ever be nominated in the category of Instrumentalist ~ Bass in The Blues Foundation's 2012 Blues Music Awards, but also the first woman to receive the honor—"is the product of years of intensive roadwork.
 Although she had no experience with the instrument when she became Trampled Under Foot's bassist, now Nicole can't imagine life without it."